 Joaquin Moraga, the founder of the Town of Moraga, acquired the Rancho Laguna de Los Palos Colorados (the original name of Moraga) in 1841 alongside his cousin, Juan Bernal.
 The name Moraga is a popular one in the San Franciscan region as Joaquin’s grandfather, Jose Joaquin Moraga, was the creator of the famous Presidio of San Francisco (also known as El Presidio Real de San Francisco or the Royal Fortress of Saint Francis) and the eventual creator of the city of San Jose.

-The Pavilion's beautiful ivy and neoclassical architecture serve as a stunning backdrop for any wedding or photo
+The Pavilion's beautiful ivy and neoclassical architecture serve as a stunning backdrop

 Rancho Laguna de Los Palos Colorados, or Ranch of the Lake of the Redwoods, began to see various settlers on the land up until Joaquin’s passing in 1855.
 After that time, the various settlers and farmers in the region continued to develop the land primarily for crops, keeping Moraga rural for the next 50 years.
 Jesse Williams was the settler and farmer that acquired the lands where the Rheem Estate and the Hacienda de las Flores stand today.
 After passing from the Williams family to Manuel Lucas in 1906, 20 acres of the 160-acre property would sell to Albert Higgins, father of Alberta Hortense.
 Alberta inherited the property from her father following his death and together with her friend Gertrude E. Mallette, wanted to create a home for orphaned boys.
 Gertrude was the primary designer of the Hacienda de las Flores.

 Built in 1916, the Hacienda was originally a single-story Spanish-style ranch house with three bedrooms, oak floors, and a tile roof.
-The main entrance to the house was originally off of Moraga Road, with the Mosaic Room as the original entry point to the Hacienda.
+The main entrance to the house was originally off Moraga Road, with the Mosaic Room as the original entry point to the Hacienda.
 Sadly, Hortense and Mallette’s dreams of hosting a boy’s orphanage on the property were shut down and they were forced to make other plans for the property.
 They refocused their efforts on raising cattle, sheep, Irish setters, and crops until the economic crash of 1929 forced them to sell the land to Donald and Alice Rheem.

 While an unfortunate ending for Hortense and Mallette, the Rheems saw nothing but potential in the property, turning the single-story Hacienda into the beautiful mansion that it is today.
-Beginning development in 1937, Donald Rheem desired to build the land into a beautiful summer home for him and his wife Alice.
+Beginning development in 1937, Donald Rheem desired to build the land into a beautiful summer home for himself and his wife Alice.

 The Pavilion serves as a perfect spot for a wedding ceremony, cocktail hour, or reception